Chart Color Schemes

 Mooroolbark has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the population of the suburb of Mooroolbark is estimated at around 25,108.
-This reflects an increase of 2,049 people since the 2021 Census, which reported a population of 23,059.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mooroolbark's population is estimated at around 25,108 as of Feb 2026.
+This reflects an increase of 2,049 people (8.9%) since the 2021 Census, which reported a population of 23,059 people.
 The change is inferred from the resident population of 24,172 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 320 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,008 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 The suburb's 8.9% growth since the 2021 census exceeded the SA3 area (4.0%), along with the SA4 region, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by natural growth that contributed approximately 54.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward, based on aggregated SA2-level projections, the suburb is expected to grow by 2,562 persons to 2041, reflecting an increase of 6.5% in total over the 17 years.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to increase by 2,563 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.5% in total over the 17 years.

 Frequently Asked Questions - Population